Skip to content

 The autonomic nervous system has two primary branches.
 The sympathetic branch — fight or flight — mobilizes you.
 The parasympathetic branch — rest and digest — restores you.
 Healing, digestion, tissue repair, immune surveillance, hormone production — all of these happen in parasympathetic mode.
 You cannot heal in a state of war.

-Most people I see in clinical practice are living in sympathetic dominance.
+Many people today are living in sympathetic dominance.
 Not the dramatic, heart-pounding kind.
 The subtle kind: shallow breathing concentrated in the upper chest, jaw tension they have normalized, a resting heart rate that is ten beats too fast, pupils slightly dilated, digestion that never quite works.
 They have been in low-grade fight-or-flight so long they have forgotten what safety feels like in their body.

 The ventral vagal pathway — the newest in evolutionary terms, unique to mammals — is the social engagement system.
 When active, you feel safe, connected, present.
 Your face is expressive, your voice has melody, your heart rate variability is high.
 This is the state where healing happens.
-Every intervention I design for patients has one ultimate target: restore ventral vagal tone.
+Every approach to nervous system healing has one ultimate target: restore ventral vagal tone.

 Ancient Technologies for Nervous System Reset